Are you planning your Budva trip and wondering about the best things to do in Budva in one day (or two)? Then this post is perfect for you.

 Stroll the Port

-Back in Kotor, the port is quite cute.
-The Port of Kotor is tiny, and if you look at Kotor from above, you will notice it if you see the huge cruise ships that – so it seems – block the entire port because it is so small.
+If you look at Kotor from St. John´s Fortress, you will notice the port with the huge cruise ships.
+It seems that one ship blocks the entire port because it is so small.
 From May onwards, there is often at least one cruise ship stopping here – sometimes, it is even more than one ship.
-The port itself is cute for a nice walk.
-In the evening, when the Kotor walls are lit up, it is extremely charming to walk along the port and look at it from a distance.

 CONCLUSION: BEST THINGS TO DO IN KOTOR IN ONE DAY

-Kotor is a beautiful small town – it has not been my favorite place in Montenegro.
-However, it is still amazing after all, and with Kotor in one day should be planned in on every Montenegro itinerary.
+Kotor is a beautiful small town.
+And though it has not been my favorite place in Montenegro, it is still amazing after all.

 I hope the pictures have convinced you to visit for more than just a few hours.
 While you could stay for much longer – and do many day trips – one day in Kotor will allow you to see the main sights and enjoy the stunning scenery.